Sideline View of Politics Podcast Episode#1 Hypocrisy: A Conversation with John Dougall

 One thing that makes these situations difficult is that the events took place over 30 years ago and it is almost impossible to determine what really happened.

-How the Lense of Partisanship Affects our View
+How the Lens of Partisanship Affects our View

 When the Bill Clinton and Monica Lewinskly scandal broke in 1998, I felt such righteous indignation that our President was doing that type of thing in the White House.
 I said to myself, “Let’s go impeach him.”
 It was just this moral imperative.
 And at the time I felt so sure that I was right.